 - Cognitive problems (memory and concentration)

-Concussion Prevention on the Playing Field
+Concussion Care and Prevention on the Playing Field

 Especially when it comes to sports, researchers are focused on the importance of concussion prevention techniques and making sure that a player does not return to the field after such an injury.
-Recommendations to prevent concussions involve matters such as wearing the proper protective gear, stipulating increased penalties for players who put other players at risk by breaking the rules, and avoiding dangerous activities during team practices.
+Recommendations to prevent concussions involve matters such as wearing the proper protective gear, stipulating increased penalties for players who put other players at risk by breaking the rules and avoiding dangerous activities during team practices.

 Upper Cervical Chiropractic and Recovery from Concussions